 The Nura: Headphones are one of those little crowdfunding success stories.
-In 2016, the designers raised more than 1,8 million US dollars through Kickstarter in order to realize their vision of innovative headphones.
-Vision because the nuraphone is more unusual than conventional headphones on several levels.
-Instead of making a distinction between in-ear, on-ear or over-ear, Nura relies on a combined in-ear and over-ear concept, i.e. offers the ears enclosing shells in which in-ear plugs are embedded.
-The concept of the makers: The headphones should offer the best possible sound experience and also automatically adapt to the individual hearing of the wearer.
+Over Kickstarter In 2016, the designers raised more than $1,8 million to realize their vision of innovative headphones.
+Vision because the Nuraphone is more unusual than conventional headphones on several levels.
+Instead of separating between in-ear, on-ear or over-ear, Nura relies on a combined in-ear and over-ear concept, i.e. offers shells that surround the ears and into which in-ear plugs are embedded.
+The creators' concept: The headphones should offer the best possible sound experience and also automatically adapt to the wearer's individual hearing.

 The idea behind it came from an Australian ear, nose and throat doctor who had apparently had enough of bad sound.
 From the outer ear to the brain, the headphones from Nura use innovative sound technology to measure how the complaint setting must be made so that the wearer of the headphones benefits from the individual sound image.